ngshaohui/wordlogger/readme.md

 For storing words with sentence examples

-### How to use
+### Setting up

+#### Dev
 1. run `npm install` in both root and angular-electron
+2. run `ng serve` in angular-electron folder
+3. start the app by running `npm run electron` in the main folder

+#### Production
+1. run `npm install` in both root and angular-electron
 2. uncomment line 22 and comment line 23 of `main.js`
-3. start the app with `npm run electron`
+3. start the app by running `npm run electron` in the main folder

 ### Issues
-- unable to build angular using --prod flag due to unthrown errors, will revisit upon angular-cli update
+- unable to build angular using --prod flag due to unthrown errors, will revisit upon angular-cli update (observed in 1.5.5)

 ### TODO
 - add language selection